 Remarks: This event is a pure air-race.
 To be successful, you must plan how to fly the minimum distance at the maximum speed.
 This means turning as close to the pylons as possible, and flying very low to the ground (gaining altitude costs both time and speed).
 Pilots typically fly this entire event with full throttle.
 Be sure to watch your EGT - if the temperature passes 700° you'll lose your engine!
-Just before this happens a good pilot will cut his throttle (to 7) briefly to cool the engithen apply full throttle again.
-PYLON BACE the contestant must return to the airstrip.
+Just before this happens a good pilot will cut his throttle (to 7) briefly to cool the engine. then apply full throttle again.